 [ad_1]

-and will sign an enhanced partnership agreement on Saturday to boost trade and investment ties.
-Under the agreement, will provide 100 per cent market access for all Indian goods over a period of five years.
+India and Australia will sign an enhanced partnership agreement on Saturday to boost trade and investment ties.
+Under the agreement, Australia will provide 100 per cent market access for all Indian goods over a period of five years.

 While India has also agreed to reduce duties on Australian wine, dairy will not be included in the agreement.
 “We have tried to preserve the sensitivities (dairy sector) of India,” one of the officials cited above said.
 Apart from dairy, other items such as iron ore, most medical devices, agricultural products including wheat, rice, sugar, and bajra will not get any duty concession.